BetterWayElectronics/secure-wireguard-implementation/README.md

 -   `cat /dev/null > ~/.bash_history`
 -   `for logs in ``find /var/log -type f``; do > $logs; done`
 -   `sudo service rsyslog restart`

-### Don't Want Unbound? ###
-Unbound is used in this guide to serve unencrypted DNS requests for the local network.
-This is useful if you are going to register DHCP leases meaning you can reach clients by their hostnames rather than knowning their IP addresses.
-But upon reflection this is not really needed for this type of project.
-Thus to avoid the steps of installing unbound you can simply just change the `listen_addresses` line within `dnscrypt-proxy.toml` to `0.0.0.0:53`.
-Given the iptables are already setup to accommodate this, no other changes need to be made.
-You can then disable unbound with `systemctl stop unbound` and `systemctl disable unbound`.
-If you have disabled `systemd-resolved`, you do not have to enable it for this to work.

 ## Troubleshooting ##